Seafood-Globalization-Lab/artis-hpc/README.md

 # ARTIS HPC

-This repository outlines the instructions to create the ARTIS High Performance Computer (HPC) on Amazon Web Services (AWS) and run the ARTIS model.
+This repository contains the instructions to create the ARTIS High Performance Computer (HPC) on Amazon Web Services (AWS) and run the ARTIS model.
 There are two scenarios for using this repository:

-A.  Setting up a new ARTIS HPC on AWS
+1)  Setting up a new ARTIS HPC on AWS
-B.  Running an Existing ARTIS HPC Setup
+2) Running an Existing ARTIS HPC Setup

+*All commands will be run in the terminal/command line and indicated with a "$" before the command or contained within a code block*

 ## Assumptions: